lovetoys/lovetoys/README.md

 ## Class

-A simple class implementation for OOP.
+We use our own small class implementation for OOP.

-#### How to create a class
+You can create a class as follows:

     Foo = class("Foo")

-    -- The constructor of this class
+    -- The constructor of a class is specified by the __init method function Foo:__init(parameter)
-    function Foo:__init(parameter)
         self.bar = parameter
     end